jessepav/lacygoill-wiki-backup/l2l.md

 Exception:

-If  the most  used word  is confusing  in itself  (e.g. generic  name), and  the subject you're  studying is has a  very limited area of  application, and you're not  going to  study it  for a  long time,  then it's  ok to  use another  word, provided it's still used somewhere in the documentation.
+If the most  used word is confusing  in itself (e.g. generic  name), the subject you're studying has a very limited area  of application, and you're not going to study it for a long time, then it's  ok to use another word, provided it's still used somewhere in the documentation.

 So,  in the  previous example,  it's  ok to  use “alternative  link” instead  of “generic name”.